Pycoding-Free-Club/idea/README.md

 # Plan

-This repo is plan of the Pcoding Club.
-If you have an python project idea, please open issue or send a PR.
+This repo have a plan of the Pcoding Club.
+If you have a python project idea, please open an issue or send a PR.

 ---